gfau-SA/Test-GitHub/README.md

 # Test-GitHub
 Test GitHub

-This is a test for gfau-SA
+This is a test for SpaceApplications Services